Section 1. Concerning Council Member Duties

 Section 1.
 Voting

-All members of the Council present shall be entitled to vote on all matters coming before the Council, except as provided in Section 2 of this article and except that the chair shall only vote when to do so could change the result.
+All members of the Council present shall be entitled to vote on all matters coming before the Council, except as provided in Section 2 of this Article and except that the chair shall only vote when to do so would change the result.
 The Council shall act by concurrence of four or more members.
 All votes shall be taken in public session.
 Any member can vote in the affirmative or negative or abstain on any matter.
 A member who wishes to abstain shall indicate the intention to do so prior to the question being called and shall disclose the reasons for the proposed abstention.

 Section 2.
-Conflict of Interest; Disqualification
+Conflict of Interest: Disclosure and Disqualification

 Section 3.
 Quorum

 Four members of the Council shall constitute a quorum for the transaction of business at any meeting.
+The chair is a member of the Council for all purposes, including the establishment of a quorum.

 Section 4.
 Rules of Order